Kazys Šimonis: Biography

-Kazys Šimonis was born on August 25, 1887 in Starkonys, near Kupiškis, northern Lithuania.
-He studied organ, was also interested in history and ethnography.
-In 1909–1911, he went to work for his brother in the United States.
-In 1911, he returned to Lithuania, and was called up for military service in the Imperial Russian Army.
-He painted and studied episodically: with Tadas Daugirdas (1908–1910), with local painters while serving in the army in Kiev (1911–1917), Fedosejevo evening drawing courses (1917–1918) in Saint Petersburg.
+Kazys Šimonis was born on August 25, 1887, in Starkonys, near Kupiškis, northern Lithuania.
+He studied organs.
+He was also interested in history and ethnography.
+Between 1909 and 1911, he worked for his brother in the United States.
+In 1911, he returned to Lithuania and was called up for military service in the Imperial Russian Army.
+He painted and studied episodically with Tadas Daugirdas (1908–1910), local painters, while serving in the army in Kiev (1911–1917), and Fedosejevo during evening drawing courses (1917–1918) in Saint Petersburg.

 In 1919, he settled in Kaunas and actively participated in the Lithuanian cultural life.
-In 1919–1924, he taught drawing and penmanship at Kaunas Aušra high school and teacher training courses.
+Between 1919 and 1924, he taught drawing and penmanship at Kaunas Aušra high school, along with teacher training courses.
 In 1920–1921, he attended the private art school of Adomas Varnas.
 In 1923, he studied art in Berlin.

-In 1923–1924, he taught drawing at teacher courses organized by Juozas Damijonaitis.
-In 1926, he received a two-year grant to study in Paris from the Ministry of Education.
-In 1934–1945, he worked at the Kaunas School of Art (since 1941, Kaunas Applied and Decorative Art Institute) as the library manager.
-In 1945–1950, he was director of the museum of the Kaunas Applied and Decorative Arts Institute.
-In 1951–1959, he worked as a technician at the architecture department of Kaunas Polytechnic Institute.
-He died at the age of 91, and was buried in Petrašiūnai Cemetery in Kaunas.
+In 1923 and 1924, he taught drawing at teacher courses organized by Juozas Damijonaitis.
+In 1926, he received a two-year grant to study in Paris at the Ministry of Education.
+Between 1934 and 1945, he worked at the Kaunas School of Art (since 1941, Kaunas Applied and Decorative Art Institute) as the library manager.
+In 1945–1950, he was the director of the museum of the Kaunas Applied and Decorative Arts Institute.
+In 1951–1959, he worked as a technician at the Architecture Department of Kaunas Polytechnic Institute.
+He died at the age of 91 and was buried in Petrašiūnai Cemetery in Kaunas.